The Clear Edge

 Week 1-2: Core Process SOPs

-He spent 30 hours creating standard operating procedures for the 12 high-impact processes.
+He spent 30 hours creating standard operating procedures for the 12 highest-impact processes.

 SOP Format Used: